gireeshcse/gireeshcse.github.io/blog/js/markdown/react_typescript.md

     - Is a method where code from one language is "compiled" or converted into another language.

 * **Static Typing**
-    - Type of vaiable is to be defined upfront.
+    - Type of variable is to be defined upfront.

 * **Four major principles of OOP**
     - Encapsulation